 It’s a good idea to read the application and try to understand what the ideal applicant looks like from the reviewer’s perspective.
 Does the application refer to leadership experience, entrepreneurship, extracurricular activities, or passion for giving back?

-Some applications may be more open-ended, with more opportunity to show the parts of yourself you believe are most valuable/applicable to the scholarship and set you apart from the rest.
+Some applications may be more open-ended, with more opportunities to show the parts of yourself you believe are most valuable/applicable to the scholarship and set you apart from the rest.
 For example, if you consistently discuss how your experience on the basketball team shaped you into the person you are today, it would be a good idea to include a reference from your coach.
-If you are going into a STEM field, it may make more sense to ask your chemistry teacher for a reference over an English teacher.
+If you are going into a STEM field, asking your chemistry teacher for a reference over an English teacher may make more sense.

 How to Ask:

 Remember, if you ask a teacher, they (especially those teaching 12th-grade classes) are asked to write a LOT of references.
-When possible, ask them at least a month before the letter is due.
-Giving someone any less than two weeks can make them less enthusiastic about helping you.
+Ask them at least a month before the letter is due when possible.
+Giving someone less than two weeks can make them less enthusiastic about helping you.
 The first time you ask them, do so informally and in person.
 If the person seems willing to help you, follow up with an email.
 When you email your reference, include all the details they need to help you:

 1. Tell them how their letter will be used.
 Are you applying for a scholarship or summer internship?
 Your reference will need to know.
 You can even include a link to the program or opportunity in your message so they can see more details.
 If this person doesn’t know, tell them your plans for the future, such as enrolling at HACC to become a nurse.